Champion Data: History

 Principally rooted in Australian rules football, the company was created by former footballer Ted Hopkins and his wife Angelika Oehme in 1995.
 Hopkins' vision was to tabulate statistical data from the Australian Football League (AFL) and provide a "comprehensive and qualitative dimension" with "underlying analysis and commentaries".

 Through Champion Data, Hopkins launched the Rev Rankings in the Herald Sun in 1996, an early precursor of AFL Fantasy player ratings.
 By 1998, Champion Data's statistics were a feature of discussion on The Footy Show.
 The company then entered in a partnership with the AFL for 1999 and beyond to provide the league with statistical data, an agreement which continues to this day.

 Ownership

 Hopkins and Oehme sold the business to private ownership in 2007, with the former continuing to work under contract at the company for a number of years following the sale.
 The current majority owner of the company is Champion Data's director, Chris Hume.
-The AFL holds the remaining 49-percent shareholder stake.
+The AFL holds the remaining 49% shareholder stake.